-This is a Canon AV-1 35mm SLR camera which was the third in the line of Canon A-series film SLRs released in the late 1970s.
+This is a Canon AV-1 35mm SLR camera which was the fourth in the family of Canon A-series film SLRs released in the late 1970s.
 The A-series was one of the most popular line of cameras in the world and helped cement Canon as one of the top camera makers in the world.
 The AV-1 was created to satisfy demand in the United States and other export countries for an aperture priority camera to compete with models being released by Nikon, Olympus, and Minolta.
-Although it was not the most successful in the line, it is still an excellent camera that stands the test of time along its much more popular brother, the AE-1.
+Although it was not the most successful in the line, it is still an excellent camera that stands the test of time along it’s much more popular brother, the AE-1.

 Film Type: 135 (35mm)

 Lens Mount: Canon FD Breech / Bayonet Mount

 Lenses: 50mm f/1.8 and 28mm f/2.8 Canon FD and Vivitar 28 – 135 mm zoom lens

 Shutter: Focal Plane Cloth

 Exposure Meter: TTL Center Weighted CdS meter with LED Viewfinder Readout

 Battery: 6v Silver Oxide or Lithium PX28 or 544 Battery